TuckerHaydon/MediationLayerStudent/labs/lab4/README.md

 ### Depth-First Search
 Complete the algorithm in labs/lab4/src/depth_first_search2d.cc.
-Your complete implementation should be in this file only.
+Your complete implementation should be fully contained in this file -- do not put your code anywhere else.

 **Experiment**
 > Depth-First Search is not guaranteed to find the shortest path.
 Construct an